ingussb/Bikeshare/analysis.md

 ## Issues

 While working on visualisations, discovered some anomality - May was returning only 121 rides in total, while other months - 100k rides.
-Checked NULL values in May  (original data source) and discovered May was had a lot of NULL values in end_station name.
-Therefore, majority of data was removed with the NULL drop.
+Checked NULL values in May  (original data source) and discovered that a lot of NULL values occured in May (star_station_name, end_station name).
+Therefore, majority of data was removed during data cleaning.
 Decided to drop May altogether.

 ```sql
 DELETE FROM  filtered_data